wyfo/apischema/docs/conversions.md

 When used as function decorator, the `Source`/`Target` types are directly extracted from the conversion function signature.

-`serializer` can be called on methods/properties, in which case `Source` type is inferred to be th owning type.
+`serializer` can be called on methods/properties, in which case `Source` type is inferred to be the owning type.

 ```python
 {!conversions.py!}